Interstate 80: Indiana

 In Indiana, I-80 runs concurrently with another Interstate Highway for its entire length.
 It runs with I-94 on the Borman Expressway from the Illinois state line to Lake Station, Indiana, then with I-90 on the Indiana Toll Road from Lake Station to the Ohio state line.

 Between La Porte and the Toledo metropolitan area, I-80/I-90 is located within 10 mi of the Michigan state line but does not enter that state.
-From the State Road 9 (SR 9) and I-80/I-90 interchange, the sign marking the Indiana–Michigan state line is visible.
+From the State Road 9 (SR 9) and I-80/I-90 interchange, the Indiana–Michigan state line is barely 1000 ft to the north.
 I-80/I-90 passes through the South Bend–Mishawaka metropolitan area, passing the University of Notre Dame and the University Park Mall, intersecting with the St. Joseph Valley Parkway.
 At another point in northern Indiana, I-80/I-90 comes within about 200 yd of the Michigan border.

 Ohio

 In Ohio, I-80/I-90 enters from the Indiana Toll Road and immediately becomes the Ohio Turnpike.
 The two Interstates cross rural northwest Ohio and run just south of the Toledo metropolitan area.
-In Rossford, the turnpike intersects I-75 in an area known as the Crossroads of America.
-This intersection is one of the largest intersections of three Interstate Highways in the United States.
+In Rossford, the turnpike intersects I-75 before continuing east-southeast roughly following the curve of the southwest shore of Lake Erie toward Amherst.

 In Elyria Township, just west of Cleveland, I-90 splits from I-80, leaving the turnpike and running northeast as a freeway.
 I-80 runs east-southeast through the southern suburbs of Cleveland.
 Just northwest of Youngstown, the Ohio Turnpike continues southeast as I-76, while I-80 exits the turnpike and runs east to the north of Youngstown, entering Pennsylvania south of Sharon, Pennsylvania.